xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # My research centers on the development of algorithms for networks in the face of changing and possibly unpredictable and strategic environments.

 # ranging from changing and possibly unpredictable and strategic user behaviors, to network connectivity and resource availability (e.g., intermittency of renewable energy) [communication/energy networks](/research/#projects)

+# My research centers on the development of online/distributed algorithms and economic incentives to cope with dynamic and possibly strategic user behaviors in networks of various types.

+# I am interested in [algorithms and economics of networks](/research), with particular focus on [communication and energy networks](/research/#projects).
 ---

 I am currently a Postdoctoral Fellow at the Dept. of Electrical & Computer Engineering, [University of Toronto](http://someurl), hosted by Professor [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 I received my Ph.D. in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk), advised by Professor [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Professor [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I am interested in [algorithms and economics of networks](/research).
-My current research centers on optimizing the performance of [communication/energy networks](/research/#projects) in the presence of dynamic and possibly unpredictable and strategic user behaviors.